MCP-Atlas: A Large-Scale Benchmark for Tool-Use Competency with Real MCP Servers: Introduction

-We introduce \mcpbenchmark, a large-scale, real-server benchmark designed to measure tool-use competency under realistic single-turn prompts that necessitate complex, multi-tool workflows.
-We evaluate using a claims-based rubric: each task defines a set of factual claims that the correct answer must contain, enabling objective partial-credit scoring.
-This approach decouples success from adherence to a specific trajectory while capturing rich diagnostics on discovery, parameterization, and recovery behaviors.
+We introduce \textit{MCP-Atlas}, a large-scale real-server benchmark designed to measure tool-use competency under realistic single-turn prompts that require complex multi-tool workflows.
+Each of the 1,000 tasks executes against live MCP endpoints and defines a set of atomic factual claims that any correct answer should satisfy.
+This claim-level rubric decouples \emph{success} from adherence to a specific trajectory, so alternative tool-call paths that yield the same factual claims receive full credit, while also supporting post-hoc diagnosis through an 11-category taxonomy.

-\mcpbenchmark features an environment that exposes a limited tool set per task, mixing required tools with plausible distractors to test the agent's ability to identify and select the correct tools.
-The full data set includes 1,000 tasks spanning 36 servers and 220 tools.
-The prompts elicit 3-6 tool calls; notably, the vast majority of tasks require orchestration across multiple servers, and a third of the tasks involve conditional branching.

-Unlike purely execution-based suites, \mcpbenchmark uses the final answer for primary pass/fail evaluation via a claims-based rubric.
-Each task specifies a set of factual claims the correct answer must contain.
-Non-blocking diagnostics capture tool selection, typing, parameterization, errors, and efficiency to characterize failure modes (See \S\ref{sec:eval_protocol} for the rubric and \S\ref{sec:harness} for harness details).